BongiweSibeko/art_gallery_inventory/README.md

 2. Add a new artwork
 3. Search for artworks by artist
 4. Mark an artwork as sold
-5. Show the number of available and sold artworks
+5. Show inventory totals and available value
-6. Calculate the total value of available artworks
-7. Save and load inventory from a SQLite database
+6. Save and load inventory from a local SQLite database
+7. Back up the SQLite database to Amazon S3
+8. Restore the SQLite database from Amazon S3

 ## Project structure